An improvement on Furstenberg's intersection problem: Sparseness and Dipoles

-This implies that $\ubox l\leq \epsilon \log D/\log 2.$ and because $\epsilon$ can be arbitrarily chosen we see that $\ubox l=0.$ The conclusion for the Asosuad dimension with the assumption of uniform super sparseness follows in a similar way.
-We will give more details for the Assouad dimension in the proof of Lemma \ref{PASPA}. \end{proof} Since the doubling constant $D$ can be chosen independently with respect to $l$ we see that with the uniform sparseness assumption, for each $\epsilon>0$ there is an integer $N_\epsilon$ such that
+This implies that $\ubox A\leq \epsilon \log D/\log 2.$ and because $\epsilon$ can be arbitrarily chosen we see that $\ubox A=0.$ This finishes the proof of (1).
+The proofs of (2), (3) are similar and we omit the details. \end{proof} Since the doubling constant $D$ can be chosen independently with respect to $A$ we see that with the uniform sparseness assumption, for each $\epsilon>0$ there is an integer $N_\epsilon$ such that

-for all $n\geq N_\epsilon.$ Therefore, if we have a collection of compact sets $\{l_i\}_{i\in\mathcal{I}}$ of $[0,1]$ and we assume uniform sparseness uniformly across $i\in\mathcal{I}$ then for each $\epsilon>0$ there is an integer $N_\epsilon$ and for all $n\geq N_\epsilon, i\in\mathcal{I}$ we have
+for all $n\geq N_\epsilon.$ Therefore, if we have a collection of compact sets $\{A_i\}_{i\in\mathcal{I}}$ of $[0,1]$ and we assume uniform sparseness uniformly across $i\in\mathcal{I}$ then for each $\epsilon>0$ there is an integer $N_\epsilon$ and for all $n\geq N_\epsilon, i\in\mathcal{I}$ we have

-In general, if we can control $W(l,a)$ individually for all $a\in l$ then it is possible to say something about the Hausdorff measure of $A$ with respect to a certain gauge function.
+In general, if we can control $W(A,a)$ individually for all $a\in A$ then it is possible to say something about the Hausdorff measure of $A$ with respect to a certain gauge function.

-\begin{prop} Let $l\subset [0,1]$ be a compact set.
-Let $f:[0,\infty)\to [0,\infty)$ be such that for all $a\in l$,
+\begin{prop} Let $A\subset [0,1]$ be a compact set.
+Let $f:[0,\infty)\to [0,\infty)$ be such that for all $a\in A$,

 We write a gauge function as $g(x)=\exp(-f(1-\log x/\log 2))$ for $x\in (0,1).$ Then we have $\mathcal{H}^{g}(A)<\infty.$ \end{prop}